-- set out the circumstances in which your employer must inform and consult employees
+- set out the circumstances in which the employer must inform and consult employees

-- require that if your employer provides information on the employment situation, this information must also cover any agency workers they use
+- require that where the employer provides information on the employment situation, this information must also cover any agency workers they use

 - be in writing, dated and signed by the employer